 Interestingly, 85% of employees are satisfied with a simple ‘thank you’ for their efforts.
 This simple acknowledgment proves that expressing gratitude strengthens engagement and employee retention.

 Remote work opens you to a global talent market, meaning that your workforce composition can be diverse from both a cultural and contractual perspective.
 The one thing that brings people together is recognition for a job well done.

 Virtual employee appreciation ideas help you build a rapport with such employees.
-Publicizing appreciation in particular, includes everyone on the team.
+Publicizing employee appreciation for remote workers in particular, includes everyone on the team.
 It lets them know what the criteria for recognition is, and enables them to self-improve.
-Implementing virtual recognition ideas help prevent instances of managers giving employees preferential treatment, or being biased in their assessment of an employee’s work, as might be the case if some workers are passed up for promotions and others are promoted quietly and privately without the rest of the team knowing why.
+Implementing virtual team recognition ideas help prevent instances of managers giving employees preferential treatment, or being biased in their assessment of an employee’s work, as might be the case if some workers are passed up for promotions and others are promoted quietly and privately without the rest of the team knowing why.

 2. Why does employee recognition matter?

 Employee recognition is a $46 billion dollar market.
 In fact, organizations that invest in employee recognition programs report 22% higher profit margins.

 Both formal and informal recognition tells employees that they are valuable.
 It encourages them to produce better work consistently.
 This in turn, improves financial outcomes for the business.
 Performance-based employee recognition encourages staff to keep up with the good work.
 It also acts as the catalyst for the others to follow suit and modify their approach or mindset to be next in line for consideration.
 Implementing virtual recognition ideas for distributed teams conveys to the workforce that the management is taking notice of who all are competent and putting in the efforts required versus those employees who just show up to work.